opeymd/mintfab1000/README.md

 # mintfab1000
-Putting some loosers ass to sleep for good.
+Putting loosers ass to sleep for good.
+Fall in line cloud pussies be happy w your happy meals